cptac3-cdap/cptac-galaxy/docs/execution.md

 % cd $CPTAC_CDAP_ROOT
 % mkdir TutorialStudy
 % cd TutorialStudy
-% mkdir Proteomics
+% mkdir Proteome
-% mkdir Phosphoproteomics
+% mkdir Phosphoproteome
 ```
 2. Create and edit the the study parameter file.
 For CPTAC, valid SPECIES values are "Human", "Human+Mouse" (for CompRef); valid PROTEOME values are "Proteome","Phosphoproteome","Acetylome","Glycoproteome","Ubiquitilome"; valid QUANT values are "iTRAQ", "TMT10", "TMT11"; and valid INST values are "Thermo Q-Exactive HCD" (for all high-accuracy precursor data-dependent acquisitions on Thermo instruments".
 Some parameters can be omitted for some analysis types.
 ```
-% cd $CPTAC_CDAP_ROOT/ExampleStudy/Proteomics
+% cd $CPTAC_CDAP_ROOT/ExampleStudy/Proteome
-% cat > ExampleStudy_Proteomics.params
+% cat > ExampleStudy_Proteome.params
 SPECIES="Human"
 PROTEOME="Proteome"
 QUANT="TMT11"
 INST="Thermo Q-Exactive HCD"
+%
 ```
 3. Create the RAW spectral datafile manifest (depends on placement and data-layout of RAW files on the DCC).
 ```
-% cd $CPTAC_CDAP_ROOT/ExampleStudy/Proteomics
+% cd $CPTAC_CDAP_ROOT/ExampleStudy/Proteome
-% ../../cptac-galaxy/dfcoll.sh dcc/UUUUUU PGDAC/6f_non-ccRCC/TMT-DDA-MS | fgrep Proteome > ExampleStudy_Proteomics.RAW.txt
+% ../../cptac-galaxy/dfcoll.sh dcc/UUUUUU PGDAC/6f_non-ccRCC/TMT-DDA-MS | fgrep Proteome > ExampleStudy_Proteome.RAW.txt
+%
 ```
 4. Create the tab-separated value isotopic labeling batch correction file (see published studies for examples).
 Find the necesary values by searcing for the TMT reagent lot numbers at [Thermo Fisher](https://www.thermofisher.com/) and copying from the Certificate of Analysis PDF.
 For TMT11, two lot numbers are used (TMT10 + TMT11-131C).
 Note that the label names for TMT10 use 126 and 131, while the label names for TMT11 use 126C, 131N, 131C.
-If the labels batch identifiers are not available,
+If the labels batch identifiers are not available, use the file `$CPTAC_CDAP_ROOT/cptac-galaxy/Identity_TMT_Label_Correction.txt`
 ```
+% cd $CPTAC_CDAP_ROOT/ExampleStudy/Proteome
-% cat > ExampleStudy_Proteomics.labels.txt
+% cat > ExampleStudy_Proteome.labels.txt
 >VA296083_UJ279751      -2      -1      1       2
 126C    0.0     0.0     7.4     0.0
 127N    0.0     0.0     7.6     0.0